GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 Anything that is not tagged is available to all users who have access to the data warehouse.

-For the purpose of the blueprint no groups has access to tagged data.
+For the purpose of the blueprint, no group has access to tagged data.
 You can configure your tags and roles associated by configuring the `data_catalog_tags` variable.
-We suggest using the "[Best practices for using policy tags in BigQuery](https://cloud.google.com/bigquery/docs/best-practices-policy-tags)" article as a guide to designing your tags structure and access pattern.
+We suggest using the "[Best practices for using policy tags in BigQuery](https://cloud.google.com/bigquery/docs/best-practices-policy-tags)" article as a guide to designing your tags' structure and access pattern.

 ## How to run this script

-To deploy this blueprint on your GCP organization, you will need
+To deploy this blueprint in your GCP organization, you will need

 - a folder or organization where new projects will be created
 - a billing account that will be associated with the new projects

-The Data Platform is meant to be executed by a Service Account (or a regular user) having this minimal set of permission:
+The Education Data Platform is meant to be executed by a Service Account (or a regular user) having this minimal set of permission:

 - **Billing account**
   - `roles/billing.user`